zyang37/zyang37/README.md

 👋 Hi, this is Zhenning 👽

-📚 I’m a MS CSE student at UMich!
+📚 I’m a MS CSE student at the University of Michigan!

-🌱 I’m currently learning a lot of things!
-Trying to come up with my own ideas💡

-💞️ I’m looking to collaborate on research projects related to ML, CV, NLP and Cloud ☁️

 📫 Feel free to contact me through znyang@umich.edu